RagedUnicorn/wow-bcc-pvpwarn/README.md

 ![](docs/pvpw_ragedunicorn_love_bcc.png)

-> PVPWarn aims to help the player to hear and see enemy spells casted on himself and also spells that an enemy player resisted or spells that the player himself resisted
+> PVPWarn aims to help the player to hear and see enemy spells cast on himself and also spells that an enemy player resisted or spells that the player himself resisted

 ![](docs/wow_badge.svg)
 ![](docs/license_mit.svg)